 Warranty: As a condition of delivery of the grant funds, Applicant warrants to the Board that:

-the facts and estimates provided in its response to Broadband Infrastructure Program request for proposal are, to the best of Applicant ’s knowledge, correct and true;
+the facts and estimates provided in its response to Broadband Infrastructure Program request for proposal are, to the best of Applicant“s knowledge, correct and true;

-grant funds are economically necessary to fulfill Applicant ’s proposal, build, or produce the grant project, and operate the required services to the locations listed in Applicant ’s proposal, and;
+grant funds are economically necessary to fulfill Applicant“s proposal, build, or produce the grant project, and operate the required services to the locations listed in Applicant“s proposal, and;

-Applicant does not already provide service of at least 100/100 Mbps to the locations listed in the Applicant ’s proposal.
+Applicant does not already provide service of at least 100/100 Mbps to the locations listed in the Applicant“s proposal.

-Secondary Public Funding Resources: Applicant shall attest that it has not received support from additional federal or state program for any of the locations awarded to Applicant under any other round of grant funding.
-Furthermore, Applicant shall attest that it will not seek additional federal or state support for any of the locations awarded to Applicant under any round of support for the duration of the grant award.
-Applicants may only apply secondary public funding sources to awarded locations upon prior written approval from the Board.
-The Board reserves the right to withdraw or reclaim funding for any location found to be counted toward Applicant’s federal Universal Service obligations.
-Note: Must seek additional information from F&M and PSD on this item
+Secondary Public Funding Resources: Applicant shall notify the Board of any support from other state or federal programs for the locations awarded to the Applicant.
+The Interim Treasury Rule does not restrict other funding sources being used for projects provided those funds are used different expenses than the State Fiscal Recovery Funds.

 News Releases: News releases pertaining to this RFP, grant award, or the project shall not be made without prior documented approval from the Board.

 Equal Opportunity: Any Applicant submitting a proposal shall be an Equal Opportunity Employer.
 During the duration of the performance of the grant agreement, the selected Applicant (s) will be expected to comply with all federal, state, and local laws respecting nondiscrimination in employment.